bioinformatics-polito/PhyliCS/README.md

 ## Installation and setup instructions

-f you do not have a working installation of Python 3.8.X (not 3.9), consider installing Miniconda (see [Miniconda](https://docs.conda.io/en/latest/miniconda.html) website).
+If you do not have a working installation of Python 3.8.X (not 3.9), consider installing Miniconda (see [Miniconda](https://docs.conda.io/en/latest/miniconda.html) website).
 Then run:

 ```
 conda create --name py38 python=3.8